Interview Date: November 30, 2017

 ARENSTEIN: You know, it’s interesting, though, Bob, when you say that you looked at the potential of the industry and you saw tremendous potential, you saw the future.
 It’s funny, because, you know, I always ask people with these oral histories, “When -- you know, when you were -- back in the day, when you were doing all these things, did you see ahead?”
 And most of the time, the answer’s no. But here, you know, we have an example where you say, “I’m looking ahead, I’m looking out, and I saw this potential, and that’s where I wanted to move.”
 So that’s kind of an interesting wrinkle that we don’t normally get here.

-STANZIONE: Well, it was -- I had the pleasure of working with some very, very smart people in Bell Laboratories.
+STANZIONE: Well, it was.
+As I said before, I had the pleasure of working with some very, very smart people in Bell Laboratories.
 And I don’t take credit for figuring all that out.
 But I saw it happen.
 The work was done.
 And it was clear to me that it was possible to have this network evolve into something that it wasn’t at the time.
 This coaxial cable and this fiber out to a node could do two-way communications reliably.
 And in fact that’s what kind of brought me over the fence back in 1995.

 ARENSTEIN: OK.
 So let’s move to the -- I guess the early 2000s, and -- or even late 1999 here -- 1998 you become president and CEO of ANTEC.